Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ## M918: Configure direct-connect display

 This command is used to tell RepRapFirmware about a directly-connected LCD such as a 12864 or compatible display.
-Supported on Duet 2 Maestro.

 ### Parameters